Malaysia Data Privacy Laws: PDPA 2010 Compliance Guide (2026)

 Personal data must not be disclosed for any purpose other than the purpose for which it was collected, or a purpose directly related to the original purpose.
 The data controller must clearly identify the purpose for which personal data will be disclosed at the time of collection.

-Disclosure to third parties is permitted only where the data subject has consented or where disclosure falls within a recognized exemption, such as compliance with a court order or a legal requirement.
+Disclosure to third parties is permitted only where the data subject has consented or where disclosure falls within a recognized exemption, such as compliance with a court order or a legal obligation.

 4. Security Principle

 Data controllers must take practical steps to protect personal data from loss, misuse, modification, unauthorized or accidental access or disclosure, alteration, or destruction.
-This requirement extends to both technical and organizational security measures.
+This requirement covers both technical and organizational security measures.

-Organizations must comply with the Personal Data Protection Standard 2015, which sets out specific technical and organizational security requirements.
-These include implementing access controls, encryption of sensitive data, regular security assessments, and employee training on data protection.
+Organizations must comply with the Personal Data Protection Standard 2015, which sets specific technical and organizational security requirements including access controls, encryption of sensitive data, regular security assessments, and employee training on data protection.

 5. Retention Principle